Connector

 Supported Versions

 The main support is for MySQL 8.x.
-MySQL 5.7.x is a sub-support.
-Therefore, be careful when working with MySQL 5.7.x.
-We plan to discontinue support for MySQL 5.7.x in the future.
+MySQL 5.7.x is sub-supported.
+Therefore, caution is required when operating with MySQL 5.7.x.
+In the future, support for MySQL 5.7.x is planned to be discontinued.

 Connection

-Connection` is used to connect to MySQL using the ldbc connector.
+To connect to MySQL using the ldbc connector, use ConnectionProvider.

 import cats.effect.IO